Einstein Probe Mission Overview

 Mission Overview

-The Einstein Probe (EP) is a mission of the Chinese Academy of Sciences (CAS), in collaboration with the European Space Agency (ESA) and the Max Planck Institute for extraterrestrial Physics (MPE), Germany, dedicated to time-domain high-energy astrophysics.
+The Einstein Probe (EP) is a mission of the Chinese Academy of Sciences (CAS), in collaboration with the European Space Agency (ESA) and the Max Planck Institute for Extraterrestrial physics (MPE), Germany, dedicated to time-domain high-energy astrophysics.
 Its primary goals are to discover high-energy transients and monitor variable objects.
-To achieve this, EP employs a very large instantaneous field-of-view (3600 square degrees), along with moderate spatial resolution (FWHM ~5 arcmin) and energy resolution in the 0.5-5 keV energy band.
-EP has also the capability of performing fast and deep follow-up observations in the 0.3-10 keV energy band (effective area 2*300 cm2 @ 1 keV; half-power diameter, HPD, ~30 arcsec), as well as of quick downlink of transient alert messages.
-The launch date is currently foreseen for late 2023.
+To achieve this, EP employs a very large instantaneous field-of-view (3840 square degrees), along with moderate spatial resolution (FWHM ~5 arcmin) and energy resolution in the 0.5-5 keV energy band.
+EP has also the capability of performing fast and deep follow-up observations in the 0.3-10 keV energy band with two followup telescopes (1 deg FOV, effective area 300 cm2 @ 1 keV; half-power diameter, HPD, ~30 arcsec), as well as of quick downlink of transient alert messages.

 Instruments

 The above requirements can be fulfilled by wide-field X-ray focusing optics, i.e., lobster-eye Micro-Pore Optics (MPO), whose focusing imaging results in a greatly enhanced gain in signal to noise, and hence high detecting sensitivity.
 EP carries a Wide-field X-ray Telescope (WXT) with a large instantaneous FoV, which adopts such a novel lobster-eye MPO technology.
-Complementary to this wide-field instrument is a Follow-up X-ray Telescope (FXT) with a large effective area and a narrow field-of-view.
+Complementary to this wide-field instrument are two identical Follow-up X-ray Telescopes (FXT) with a large effective area and a narrower field-of-view.

 Further information about the 2 instruments: